Pest Control Companies - Click Here

 Statewide Minimum Wage

-On January 1, 2021 California’s minimum wage will increase to $14 per hour for employers with 26 or more employees and $13 per hour for employers with 25 or fewer employees.
+On January 1, 2023 California’s minimum wage will increase to $15.50 per hour for all employers regardless of size.

 Exempt Employee Minimum Salaries and Wages